louhenheimo/louhenheimo.github.io/content/uses.md

 Make sure to check out [uses.tech](https://uses.tech/) for a list of everyone's Uses pages!

-I often get asked about what software or hardware I use, so this page will serve as a living document and a place to point curious readers to when I get asked.

 ## Editor + Terminal

-- [Visual Studio Code](https://code.visualstudio.com/) is my current editor
+- Currently I'm using [Visual Studio Code](https://code.visualstudio.com/) as my editor
-- Chrome is my main browser
+- Firefox is my main browser
-- iTerm2 is my terminal
+- Alacritty (Linux) and PuTTY (Windows) is what I use for terminal

 ## Desktop Apps

-- Better Touch Tool for window management and custom keyboard shortcuts
+- Logseq for keeping up my Personal Knowledge Management database